Triassic land vertebrate faunachrons: Imprecise or inaccurate time scales

 Index taxa for a given LVF often range into the succeeding LVF, blurring the distinction between the two time periods.
 Angistorhinus, Hyperodapedon, Paleorhinus/Parasuchus (all Otischalkian index taxa) range into the Adamanian, fossils referred to Rutiodon (an Adamanian index taxon) range into the Revueltian, and Metoposaurus can be found throughout the Otischalkian, Apachian, and Revueltian LVFs.

 Lucas's approach to correlating LVFs with global marine stages has been met with criticism.
 The Triassic timescale is under constant revision from a series of age dating methods, including magnetostratigraphy, cyclostratigraphy, radiometric dating, and biozones of marine invertebrates such as conodonts and ammonoids.
 However, there are only a few areas where fossils of Triassic land tetrapods and marine organisms overlap, mostly restricted to coastal sediments in central Europe.
 Palynomorph and conchostracan biozones can help correlate terrestrial strata to an extent.
 One complication is that Lucas's view of the Late Triassic time scale contradicts the consensus established by other biostratigraphers.
-Most paleontologists estimate that the three stages of the Late Triassic (Carnian, Norian, and Revueltian) are strongly unequal in size, with the Norian far longer than the Carnian.
+Most paleontologists estimate that the three stages of the Late Triassic (Carnian, Norian, and Rhaetian) are strongly unequal in size, with the Norian far longer than the Carnian.
 Under this consensus "long-Norian" hypothesis, the Carnian-Norian boundary is close to 228 Ma.
 Lucas, on the other hand, prefers a "short-Norian" perspective, with a lengthier Carnian stage and a Carnian-Norian boundary at around 220 Ma.

 For example, Lucas has maintained that the lower part of the Chinle Formation (the Blue Mesa Member and equivalent units) is Carnian (>220 Ma) in age.
 This was justified by the assumption that fossils of Stagonolepis, a European aetosaur, can be found in North and South America, allowing correlation between these regions.
 However, this proposed widespread occurrence of Stagonolepis is a debatable, as many species assigned to the genus may not be closely related (see below).